-If you’re dealing with a long layover or an early morning flight departure at Anchorage Airport, you might be wondering if it is possible to sleep in the airport.
+If you’re dealing with a long layover or an early morning flight departure at Anchorage Airport, you might wonder if sleeping in the airport is possible.
 Our guide to sleeping in Anchorage airport provides essential information for seasoned airport sleepers and newbies to help travellers arrive prepared for the experience.

 We keep this guide up-to-date with the help of airport sleepers who have generously shared their experiences and airport reviews.
 If you have any tips or photos to contribute, please take a moment to write a review.
 Your feedback will help us stay informed about the latest advice for future sleepy travellers.